Editing the Eartha M. M. White Collection

 See the project website

-for more details and to access the document edited to-date.
+for more details and to access the documents edited to-date.

 Faculty Project Leader

-Dr. Clayton McCarl is the interim chair of the UNF Digital Humanities Initiative and the director of the UNF International Studies Program.
-He is an associate professor of Spanish in the Department of Languages, Literatures and Cultures.
+Dr. Clayton McCarl is an associate professor in the Department of Languages, Literatures and Cultures.
 His research involves the electronic edition of manuscript and rare print books dealing with the Spanish maritime world in the sixteenth, seventeenth, and eighteenth centuries.
+His leadership of the Editing the Eartha MM White Collection has evolved out of his interested in designing models for student engagement in projects involving archival materials and digital methodologies.